 Mortality Schedules for the 1885 Federal Census

-In addition to the population schedules that were conducted in 1885, mortality schedules were also completed and can be (in some cases) found with the populations schedules in the collections above.
+In addition to the population schedules that were conducted in 1885, mortality schedules were also completed and can be (in some cases) found with the population schedules in the collections above.
 You can also find a detailed index of the mortality schedules online for free via Ancestry (actual record access comes at a cost).
 Get the details about what these records are and how to access them here.

 Other 1885 State Census Options